Beard balm vs. mustache wax explained: what each does, why balm won’t curl your mustache, and how to choose the best product for your needs.

 Firehouse uses only beeswax and a petroleum-based ingredient to make it soft enough to handle.
 This also keeps the mustache flexible in spite of a strong hold.

-It was my favorite when I worked on a pleasure boat several years ago.
+It became my favorite during a nautical stint on a pleasure boat several years ago.
 Being waterproof, it resists even heavy rain and constant spray.
 I applied it to my whole mustache—not just the ends.

-It comes in three shades derived from the beeswax itself: light for blond, gray, and white hair; and two darker shades to play down grays and enhance perceived volume.
+It comes in three shades derived from the beeswax itself: light for blond, gray, and white hair; and two darker shades to play down grays while enhancing perceived volume.

 To properly remove it, use an oil-based cleanser.
 The easiest option for tired men at the end of a hard day is a two-phase micellar water.